mavryk-network/mavryk-rust/apps/baker/README.md

 make mitten
 ```

-Rename the file `tezos-mitten/tezos-baker-012-Psithaca` to `tezos-mitten/tezos-baker-012-Psithaca.octez`
+Rename the file `mavryk-mitten/mavryk-baker-012-Psithaca` to `mavryk-mitten/mavryk-baker-012-Psithaca.mavkit`

-Copy the files `tezedge/apps/baker/tezedge.env` and `tezedge/apps/baker/tezos-baker-012-Psithaca` into the `tezos-mitten` directory.
+Copy the files `tezedge/apps/baker/tezedge.env` and `tezedge/apps/baker/mavryk-baker-012-Psithaca` into the `mavryk-mitten` directory.

-Build the baker and copy the binary into `tezos-mitten`.
+Build the baker and copy the binary into `mavryk-mitten`.

 From the `tezedge` directory:
 ```
-cargo build -p baker --release cp target/release/tezedge-baker ../tezos-mitten/tezos-baker-012-Psithaca.tezedge
+cargo build -p baker --release cp target/release/tezedge-baker ../mavryk-mitten/mavryk-baker-012-Psithaca.tezedge
 ```

 Now you can run the mitten scenario:

-From the `tezos-mitten` directory:
+From the `mavryk-mitten` directory:
 ```
 dune exec src/mitten/scenarios/no_eqc_stuck.exe
 ```